 Manav Chaudhary

 I am a graduate student in the Joint Program in Financial Economics at the University of Chicago, Booth School of Business and Kenneth C. Griffin Department of Economics.
-My research focuses on asset pricing, behavioral economics, intermediation, and regulation.
+My research focuses on asset pricing, macrofinance, and regulation.

 Contact: mchaudhary@chicagobooth.edu